 - Indigestion or heartburn

 - Dry mouth

 Keep in mind that these are only the common side effects.
 They are typically mild, but they can be more severe.
 If you feel any of these symptoms, then be sure to alert your doctor.
 They can tell you if the side effects are truly from the Tramadol.
 They can also tell you if it would be helpful to change the dose, take a different medication or do something else depending on the actual side effect.

 Tramadol Overdose Symptoms

-In either case, knowing the common tramadol overdose symptoms can be helpful.
-According to Medline, overdose symptoms typically include:
+In either case, knowing the common Tramadol overdose symptoms can be helpful.
+Overdose symptoms typically include:

 - Labored breathing

 - Slow heartbeat